Calibration-free single-frame super-resolution fluorescence microscopy: Methods

-It is important to note again that all the studied methods were provided only with the single densest fluorescence image of organic molecules.
-We recognize that ThunderSTORM would achieve notably better performance with access to the full image sequence.
+It is important to note again that all the studied methods were provided only with a single densest fluorescence image of organic molecules shown in Fig.~\ref{fig:tiPVA}~(a).
+We recognize that both ThunderSTORM and DECODE, as well as our CFCNN, would achieve notably better performance with access to the complete sparse image sequence.
 However, our objective is to compare these methods on dense samples without relying on additional data or imposing specific experimental requirements.